patbaa/physdl/index.md

 ---

 # Course info
 In recent years we witnessed a huge development in machine learning, especially in deep learning which drives a new technological revolution.
 These models improve searches, apps, social media and open new doors in medicine, automation, self-driving cars, drones and almost all fields of science.
 In this introductory deep learning class students will learn about neural networks, objectives, optimization algorithms and different architectures.
 During the semester students will work on multiple projects: 2 smaller projects, where students try out different algorithms and architectures.
-In the projects the focus will be on scientific applications of deep learning, for example application in drug discovery, weather prediction and astronomy.
-To successfully complete the class, prior knowledge in python and numpy (or the willing to learn it fast from online courses) is required.
-In course of the class students will learn about and will get comfortable with popular deep learning frameworks, mainly Keras.
+To successfully complete the class, prior knowledge in Python (numpy, pandas, matplotlib) is required.
+During the course the students will learn about and will get comfortable with popular deep learning frameworks, mainly Keras and Tensorflow.

 # Technical details:
 - Neptun: deeplea17m
 - Language: Hungarian (slides and the materials in English)
-- Start: 2019.02.18.
+- Start: 2020.02.14.
-- Time: 9:00 - 10:00
+- Time: 13:00-14:00
-- Location: 0.81 Ortvay, North building
+- Location: 0.79 Jánossy Lajos room, North building

 # Questions, problems:
 - Use [issues](https://guides.github.com/features/issues/) on the course's [GitHub page](https://github.com/patbaa/physdl/)